Primus HSM Configuration

 Using HSM Session Objects

-Use of session objects (CKA_TOKEN = FALSE) requires HSM firmware
+The use of session objects (CKA_TOKEN = false) requires HSM firmware

 (Up to version 2.10 the parameter was called "External Storage").